april9288/4wines/README.md

 # 4wines
 > startup landing page

-This website introduces a wine club company which has their own recommendation engine.
+It is a startup landing page.
+This webpage introduces a wine club company which has their own recommendation engine.
 Most of the parts were built with HTML and CSS.

 * [4wines](https://april9288.github.io/4wines/) - It's deployed here!

 ![](sample.gif)

 ## Getting Started

-If you want to download and run this website on your computer, you need to install Node.js first because some of part were built with React.js.

 ### Prerequisites